noouch/chill-o-meter/README.md

-# Wav2Vec2 Audio Embedding PCA Visualization
+# Wav2Vec2 Audio Embedding Visualization

-This script extracts embeddings from audio files using the Wav2Vec2 model and visualizes how audio embeddings evolve over time in a 2D PCA space.
+This script extracts embeddings from audio files using the Wav2Vec2 model and visualizes how audio embeddings evolve over time in a PCA or LDA space.

 ## Features